Hammersmith & Fulham

 Hamish is a Change and Communications Director, dad of three, and local climate activist.
 He was born in Hammersmith and lives in Shepherd's Bush.
 Hamish is passionate about climate action, innovation, community and social justice.

-Wilf McDonald
+Wilf Macdonald-Brown

 Wilf is an English teacher and climate activist who has lived in Shepherd's Bush for many years and is a big believer in grassroots community action to tackle the climate, ecological and other crises of our time.